 Apply to the PhysTEC Fellows Program

-Applications for the PhysTEC Fellows Program are open and will close October 27, 2017.
+Applications for the PhysTEC Fellows Program are now closed.

 The PhysTEC Fellows is a new program of the Physics Teachers Education Coalition.
 The Fellowship lasts approximately two academic years and will conclude in August 2019.

 - Open to all faculty at PhysTEC Member Institutions, except currently and previously funded PhysTEC sites.

 - Applications may come from a single faculty member or a team of two.